- Major and Minor

 Vaughn received his A.B. in Religion from Dartmouth (’07), his M.Div. from Harvard, and his M.A. and Ph.D. in Religion from Princeton, with a Certificate in African American Studies.
-His focus is the historical study of twentieth-century African American religions, including studies of religion and gender, leadership, popular music, humor, "race histories," gender and religious leadership, visual and material culture, African American metaphysical religions, practices of memorialization and mourning, and African American religious internationalism.
+A historian of religion, his scholarship focuses on twentieth-century African American religions, including studies of religion and gender, leadership, popular music, humor, "race histories," memoir, visual/material culture, metaphysics/spirituality, memorialization/mourning, activism, and internationalism.
 Vaughn's academic publications have appeared in The Journal of Africana Religions, Religion and American Culture: A Journal of Interpretation, Nova Religio: The Journal of Alternative and Emergent Religions, and the open-access journal Religions.
-Vaughn is currently an editorial board member for The Immanent Frame.
-In 2020, he was awarded the Class of 1962 Faculty Fellowship.
-"Supported with funds provided through the generosity of the Dartmouth Class of 1962, the Class of 1962 Fellowship is awarded to a junior faculty member with excellence in teaching and promise as a scholar."
-He was selected as one of 10 junior Religion faculty nationwide to be in the 2019-2020 cohort of the Young Scholars in American Religion Program (read the cohort profiles here).
-Vaughn is also an alumnus of the Mellon Mays Undergraduate Fellowship (MMUF) program.

 Lift Every Voice and Swing: Black Musicians and Religious Culture in the Jazz Century (New York: New York University Press, July 2020) (also on Amazon)

 --Reviewed in Reading Religion: https://readingreligion.org/books/lift-every-voice-and-swing